What Is Stereotype Threat? Understanding The Psychological Implications Of Stereotypes

 Psychological effects of stereotype threat

 Stereotype threat can have significant psychological effects on individuals, with cognitive, emotional, and behavioral dimensions.
 It can impair performance, increase anxiety and stress, lower self-esteem, diminish the sense of belonging, reduce motivation, and lead to disengagement from activities.
-These psychological impacts highlight the importance of addressing and mitigating stereotype threat to promote fair and inclusive environments.
+These psychological impacts may highlight the need to address and mitigate stereotype threat to promote fair and inclusive environments.

 Cognitive effects